eloj/rle-zoo/README.md

 # RLE Zoo

 A collection of Run-Length Encoders and Decoders.
-So far there is only one animal in the zoo.
+So far there are only two animals in the zoo.
 It's a very small zoo.

 [![Build status](https://github.com/eloj/rle-zoo/workflows/build/badge.svg)](https://github.com/eloj/rle-zoo/actions/workflows/c-cpp.yml)